carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decisions.md

 	}
 	```

 - Note that you can add multiple Target Filters to a decision.
-To add a Target Filter, you need to choose a Target Filter type, and then click the **Create** button:
+To add a Target Filter, you need to select a Target Filter type, and then click the **Create** button:
 ![[../../Attachments/UtilityIntelligence/Documenntation/Decisions/add-target-filter.png|../../Attachments/UtilityIntelligence/Documenntation/Decisions/add-target-filter.png]]

 ## Built-in Target Filters

-Currently, **Utility Intelligence** provides some built-in target filters as follows:
+Currently, we provides these built-in Target Filters:
 - **SelfFilter**: The filtered target is the current agent.
 - **OtherFilter**: The filtered targets are any entities in the utility world, except the current agent.
 - **AgentFilter**: The filtered targets are any agents in the utility world.

-And more built-in target filters will be added soon.

 # Actions